tzdanows/opencv-rng/README.md

 # Description

-Opencv-rng is a program used to generate random numbers based on camera output
+Opencv-rng is a program used to generate random numbers based on photos from a connected video camera device

 ### Requirements
 * [Go](https://golang.org/doc/install)